denoland/manual/advanced/typescript/types.md

 There are CDNs which host JavaScript modules that integrate well with Deno.

-- [esm.sh](https://esm.sh) is a CDN which provides type declarations (via the `X-TypeScript-Types` header) by default.
+- [esm.sh](https://esm.sh) is a CDN which provides type declarations by default (via the `X-TypeScript-Types` header).
 It can be disabled by appending `?no-dts` to the import URL:

   ```ts